-When she landed her job in 1999, she had been riding for only a few years, and had just purchased the ’99 Honda Shadow ACE 750 that many of you have seen several times in RoadBike.
-Trish admits, “I’m extremely lucky.
+When Trish started at TAM Communications in 1999, she had been riding for only a few years, and had just purchased her second bike, a 1999 Honda Shadow ACE 750 Deluxe.
+Trish admits, “I know how lucky I am.
 I get to spend my days combining two of my favorite things: art and motorcycles.”

 Trish grew up with a love for motorcycles.
 When she was 16, her dad got the Honda CB750 that he always wanted.
 “I’d sit on the bike in the garage and fantasize about one day riding it myself,” she says.
 At age 24, Trish graduated from FIT in New York with a degree in graphic design, and moved from Manhattan to Danbury, Connecticut.
 She signed up for the MSF Beginning Riders Course right away.
 “Riding motorcycles came naturally to me, and I ran out and bought my first bike, a 1984 Honda Shadow 500.
 I’ve been a diehard ever since, taking every opportunity to get out and ride.”
 Trish became a MSF RiderCoach in 2008, and has been teaching motorcycle safety in her spare time ever since.